 Cucurbits like squash, zucchini, melons, and cucumbers

-Legumes like snap peas, green beans, and dry beans
+Legumes like snap peas and green beans

 Allia like garlic, onions, scallions, and leeks